microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 internal validator.

 For pre-release shader models DXC should run the validator, but it should not apply the hash.
-Instead it should apply the `PREVIEW` sentinel value from the table above.
+Instead it should apply the `PREVIEW_BYPASS` sentinel value from the table above.
 This allows us to differentiate between shaders validated by a "final" validator.

-### Changes for D3D

-A future AgilitySDK will adopt runtime changes to how and when the shader hash is validated and add support for DXIL validation in the debug layer and runtime.

-For shaders with the `PREVIEW` hash, the shader is allowed to execute only if developer mode and the experimental feature D3D12ExperimentalShaderModels is enabled, otherwise the runtime will produce an error.

-For shaders with the `BYPASS` hash, the new behavior will allow shaders to run without validating the hash regardless of whether the machine is in developer mode as long as the shader targets a supported non-experimental shader model.

-All other values of the hash will be assumed to be real hash values.

-For shaders that contain a real hash value, the behavior is unchanged.
-The hash will be verified and the shader will execute as it does with existing versions of the runtime.

-> Note: an important behavior change here is that shaders with zero'd hash data
-> will always be treated as invalid by the runtime and rejected.

-There will be support for DXIL validation in the debug layer when dxil.dll is present, printing any errors found, but letting the shader through.
-This validation likely will default to being enabled for shaders that use the `BYPASS` hash.
-Shaders with the `PREVIEW` hash will default to validation off, since the DXIL validator will be assumed to not be final.
-The defaults will be able to be overridden by the app.

-Similarly the runtime could also support performing DXIL validation that fails shader creation if an error is found.
-It would support similar app controls as the debug layer, except defaulting to validation off.

 ### Compatibility